Glossary

 CDP.com Staff CDP.com Staff 4 min read

 A third-party cookie is a tracking cookie placed on a user’s browser by a domain other than the website they are visiting, typically used for cross-site tracking, advertising, and retargeting.
-If you ever searched for a shirt on a clothing site and the same shirt (and other ones like it) appear in display ads on other websites, it’s because advertising services or brands are using third-party data to retarget you through programmatic advertising based on your prior online activity.
+If you ever searched for a shirt on a clothing site and the same shirt appeared in display ads on other websites, it is because advertising services are using third-party data to retarget you through programmatic advertising based on your prior online activity.

-For example, say you click on a pop-up video advertisement that appears on YouTube that leads them to another website.
-A third-party cookie collects that engagement data through a breadcrumb and sends it back to YouTube, so it understands a consumer’s browsing habits outside of its own website.
+For example, when a user clicks on a video advertisement on a social platform that leads to another website, a third-party cookie collects that engagement data and sends it back to the originating platform.
+This allows the platform to understand browsing habits beyond its own domain and serve more targeted advertisements accordingly.

 Third-Party Cookies and Data Privacy

 Concerns about data privacy are central to the third-party cookie debate.
-Some users aren’t comfortable with advertisers knowing their search habits and will use ad blockers to eliminate third-party targeting.
-Users may even receive spam emails because their contact information has been acquired from organizations that sell third-party customer data.
+Many users are uncomfortable with advertisers tracking their search habits and use ad blockers to eliminate third-party targeting.

 Learn more about the uses and impact of first-party, second-party and third-party data here.